 As you embark on your journey towards financial freedom, here are some insightful strategies to kickstart your efforts in tackling private student loans more quickly:

 If you’re serious about paying off student loans in record time, you have to be in control of your money.
 This means following a budget so you know exactly where your money’s going each month.

 A budget will also help you determine how much extra income you have to allocate to student loan payments.
 Already have a budget?

 That’s great news.
 Stick to it and weave those extra student loan payments in there.
 If not, take a moment to create one right away.
 (You can use the guidance found here to get started).

-Creating a budget is instrumental in establishing a student loan debt-payoff fund.
+One of the most effective ways to pay off student loans quickly is to create a budget.
 But what if money’s already tight?
 You’ll need to take another look at your expenses and figure out what you’re going to part ways with.
 A few ideas:

 - Consider getting a roommate or moving back home to save on living expenses if possible.
 Sounds extreme, but if beats drowning in student debt for years to come.